(This post was originally published in August 2019. Reposting for #StopFoodWasteDay.)

 It’s a familiar saying that basically means beauty is subjective and often influenced by personal taste.

-However, there ARE some basic standards when it comes to things like size, color, and dimensions.
+However, there ARE some basic standards when it comes to things like size, color, and dimensions in the world of food.

 For this reason, most grocery shoppers wouldn’t choose the eggplant pictured here.
 Misshapen items like this are passed over for their more “attractive” counterparts.